 For more information about using VM audio, see Using audio with a VM.

-If you are a Skytap Cloud user who wants to enable this feature for a VM, see Enabling audio for a VM.
+If you’re a Skytap user who wants to enable this feature for a VM, see Enabling audio for a VM.

 If the VM has been enabled to support SSH sessions through the browser client session, the toolbar contains an additional icon.

 Click SSH () to switch the connection type or learn more about it.
-Generally, an SSH session is best if you want a unique, interactive login session.
+Generally, an SSH session is best if you want a unique, interactive sign-in session.

 For more information, see Using an SSH connection during an SRA browser client session.

-If you are a Skytap user who wants to enable this feature for a VM, see Enabling SSH on a VM for use in SRA browser client sessions.
+If you’re a Skytap user who wants to enable this feature for a VM, see Enabling SSH on a VM for use in SRA browser client sessions.